alfierushby/markdown-cv/index.md

 __BSc Hons Computer Science with Artificial Intelligence__, *University of Nottingham*.
 `September 2021-now` <br>
-Average ~85% Grade for first year.
+Average ~85% Grade for first year.<br>
-Experience on the languages C, Java, Haskell and Python.
+Experience on the languages C, Java, Haskell and Python. <br>
 Modules include a focus on practical software management and development.
 __9 GCSEs__, __4 A-Levels__, *Biddenham International School and Sports College*.
 `2015 September-2021 July`<br>